jkutner/jkutner.github.com/_posts/2015-08-17-deploy-gradle-ratpack-heroku-docker.md

 date:   2015-08-17 09:43:00
 ---

 In this post, you'll learn how to deploy a Docker-based Gradle application to Heroku using the [Heroku Docker CLI](https://devcenter.heroku.com/articles/docker).
 We'll use a simple [Ratpack](http://ratpack.io/) app as an example, but you can follow along with any Gradle application.
+This is a Mac and Linux guide only (until Docker supports `docker-compose` on Windows).

 ## Prerequsites